 We order food, we receive food, we eat food, and we like the food: the way it is supposed to go.
 Then, the way it is supposed to go, I must visit the facilities before returning home.
-Now home is not far away, but there is always the possibility of getting stuck in Accra’s traffic and that would not be good if my physical plumbing needed attention.
+Now home is not far away, but there is always the possibility of getting stuck in Accra’s chaotic traffic and that would not be good if my physical plumbing needed attention.
 My toilet philosophy is this:

 I enter one of the stalls, and try to close the door.
 I fail.
 The door does not quite fit in the opening in which it is meant to fit.
 It’s made of wood and the wood has warped.
 But no worries.
-With a jaunty hip swing I give the door a good shove and this does the trick.
+With a sexy hip swing I give the door a good shove and this does the trick.
 I lock the door.

 After having made use of the nice white toilet, I flush like I was brought up to do and unlock the door.
 Unlocking works fine, opening the door does not.
 I pull, I yank, I pull, I yank.
 I sigh.
 My hip has done an excellent job of shoving the door closed.
 Closed to the point of jammed.

 So I bang on the door.
 “Hello!”
 I yell.
 Now, I’m not a banging-and-yelling type of gal, so it takes me a bit of effort to do this with conviction and energy, but I’m a fast learner.
 When nothing happens, I give it my all.
 I bang that door with all my might and yell at the top of my voice.
 “Hello!
 Hello!
 Hello!”
 It sounds rather hollow in the large, empty bowels of the building.
 I can hear my words echoing back at me.
 Okay, that’s a lie.
 Still, all is very quiet down here.
 I pound some more and yell some more.